monocle-h2020/camera_calibration/data_template/stacks/bias_readnoise/README.md

-This folder contains stacked *bias* images (NPY) directly from the camera.

-There will be files for different ISO values.
-Each of these is stacked from one data set.

-ISO values are based on app values, not exif values.

-The format should be as follows:
-.../stacks/bias/iso<ISO>_<type>.npy
-where <ISO> is the ISO value and <type> the image type (see below).

-Two types of stacked images will be present:
- - ..._mean.npy: mean per pixel of a data set
- - ..._stds.npy: standard deviation per pixel of a data set
+This folder contains stacked (mean/standard deviation per pixel) data in numpy binary (.npy) format.
+If using the `stack_mean_std.py` script, the filenames of these stacks are based on the names of the folders containing the original data.